What is the difference between the Masters Program and the Therapy Program?

 If you are interested in both programs, 2020 is the time to jump on board!

-The Masters Program will begin in January 2020 and the Therapy Program will kick off in Fall 2020.
+The Masters Program also has and enrollment deadline of August 30th and lasts for 9 weeks.
 These are two very complementary, yet diverse, programs.
 The information in both will satisfy the life-long learner and prepare you for any situation you may come by in a group or one-on-one setting.

 Many people take advantage of the opportunity to conquer both programs within a two-year period.
 Don’t miss your chance to do the same!